Question

 • Channel | Is | Messaging

-5. Under Formatting options add or remove any of the default columns.
+5. Under Formatting options, add or remove columns

 6. Under Group by, select Status category.
-Click Ascending in the checkbox.
+Select Ascending.

 Go to the Agent Workspace to see your new view.
-New tickets are unassigned conversations waiting for an agent to serve them.
+New tickets are unassigned conversations waiting for an agent.
 Open tickets are requests currently assigned to an agent.

 Note: In accounts with custom ticket statuses deactivated, use the condition Status instead of Status category.

-If you have messaging enabled in your account, you can also monitor conversation activity through the Explore live dashboard for messaging.
+If you activate messaging, you can also monitor conversation activity through the Explore live dashboard for messaging.

-You can also set up messaging goals to see if your end users arrive on a specific page or URL destination.
+You can also set up messaging goals to see if end users arrive on a specific page or URL.

 Additional resources

-Analyzing the different analytical tools empowers you to make decisions over your live chat or messaging implementation.
-For instance, if you're receiving too many requests, you can consider some mitigation measures such as using a chat trigger to warn your customers about delays.
-For more information, see these two articles:
+Analysis of analytical tools empowers you to make decisions for your live chat or messaging implementation.
+If you receive too many requests, consider mitigation measures such as a chat trigger to warn customers about delays.
+For more information, see:

 • Can I turn off Chat if my queue is too busy?